cardano-community/guild-operators/docs/Scripts/env.md

 A common environment file called `env` is sourced by most scripts in the Guild Operators repository.
-This file holds common variables and functions needed by more than one script.
-There are several benefits to this, not having duplicate settings in several files being one of them decreasing the risk of misconfiguration.
+This file holds common variables and functions needed by other scripts.
+There are several benefits to this, not having to specify duplicate settings and being able to reuse functions decreasing the risk of misconfiguration and inconsistency.

 #### Installation
-`env` file is downloaded together with the rest of the scripts when [Pre-Requisites](basics.md#pre-requisites) if followed and located in the `$CNODE_HOME/scripts/` directory.
+`env` file is downloaded together with the rest of the scripts when [Pre-Requisites](../basics.md#pre-requisites) if followed and located in the `$CNODE_HOME/scripts/` directory.
 The file is also automatically downloaded/updated by some of the individual scripts if missing, like `cntools.sh`, `gLiveView.sh` and `topologyUpdater.sh`.
 All custom changes in User Variables section are untouched on updates unless a forced overwrite is selected when running `prereqs.sh`.

 #### Configuration
 Most variables can be left commented to use the automatically detected or default value.
 But there are some that need to be set as explained below.